LarsKluijtmans/nmbrs_api/README.md

 ### SSO url:

-Using the token reverence from the aforementioned functions we can create an url that automatically refers the user to nmbrs.
+Using the token obtained from the aforementioned functions, you can create a URL that automatically redirects the user to Nmbrs.

 ```python
 sso_token = sso_service.get_token_with_password("__username__", "__password__")